 Law schools do not require any specific major or field of study at the undergraduate level as preparation for admission.
-A variety of university majors are represented on the part of lawschool students, including the following majors offered at HLGU: business, criminal justice, English, history, media communication, psychology, and sociology.
-Expected skills and competencies for law-school applicants include written and oral communication, critical thinking, analytical and problem-solving skills, and a strong service orientation - all of which are addressed in HLGU's General Education Goals.
-The university provides a special interest group led by Mr. Riggs, who serves as the advisor for students interested in prelaw studies.
+A variety of university majors are represented on the part of law-school students, including the following majors offered at HLGU: accounting, business administration, criminal justice, English, history, media communication, psychology, and sociology.
+Expected skills and competencies for law-school applicants include written and oral communication, critical thinking, analytical and problem-solving skills, and a strong service orientation-all of which are addressed in HLGU's General Education Goals.
+The university provides a special interest group led by Mr. Riggs, who serves as the advisor for students interested in pre-law studies.